 This loss and the subsequent bereavement of Demeter is primarily known, originally, in the Homeric Hymn to Demeter.
 This story is not only about the abduction of Persephone and Demeter's anger, but it also alludes to the Eleusinian Mysteries, and Demeter was honored at such festivals as the Thesmophoria (Demeter in Greek Mythology).
 In the hymn, Hades, entranced by Persephone's beauty abducted her and whisked the young maiden away to the underworld.
 Demeter, the archetypal wronged woman, retreated to her temple to mourn and brood the loss of her daughter, and with her retreat from the world no planted seed sprouted and nothing grew in the fields.
 Removed from the field of beneficent experience, humanity was doomed to extinction unless Demeter removed her curse from the land.
 Eventually, Rhea, Demeter's mother, upon the urging of Zeus convinced Demeter to lift her curse.
 In return Persephone would be able to spend two thirds of the year with her mother, but the remaining one third of the year would be in the presence of Persephone's husband, Hades.
 When Persephone is with her husband the earth is barren, but when she returns to her mother, Demeter out of great joy and love brings forth once again the fruitful blessings of spring.
 Just as the year was divided into thirds, the psychological impact of Demeter on the feminine consciousness is three fold: wronged woman, sorrowful mother, and fecund giver of life when appeased, the archetypal projection of this aspect of the Great Mother Goddess is clearly revealed.
 In addition, it is interesting to note that the descent to and return from the underworld at the time of spring is an ancient archetypal conception that unmistakably impacted the formation of the early Catholic church and its dogma.
 Another impact upon the contemporary world is that the Roman name for Demeter, Ceres, is the root of the modern word cereal.

-daughter of Cronus
+was the daughter of Cronus

 and Rhea and Queen of the Olympian